EriksenJ/ra_guide/README.md

 # Data storage

 - When possible, store data in `.parquet` format.
-- We often work with large administrative data files that can take up many Gb of space.
-To reduce our server footprint and increase IO speed we generally prefer using the `parquet` format.
+- We often work with large administrative data files that can take up many GB of space.
+We prefer the parquet format to reduce our server footprint and increase IO speed.
 This is a so-called columnar format, meaning that it is possible to load  These are generally highly compressed
 - We can import and export `.parquet` files using `R` and `python`.
 Hadley Wiggins, the developer behind the large parts of the `tidyverse` packages, has written an online book [chapter](https://r4ds.hadley.nz/arrow) on using `parquet` files with R.
 - In R, we will often use the following syntaxes to import or export a full dataset: